-The Medical Staff election shall be held bi-annually.
-The Nominating Committee shall consist of the past Chiefs of each Department.
-The Immediate Past Chief of Staff shall Chair the Committee.
-The Nominating Committee shall nominate one or more nominees for Chief and Vice-Chiefs for each campus.
-The Nominating Committee's nominees shall be presented to the Medical Staff.

-Further nominations may be made for any Medical Staff or Department office by any voting member of the Medical Staff, provided that the name of the candidate is submitted in writing to the chair of the nominating committee, is endorsed by the signature of at least 10% of the Medical Staff/Department members who are eligible to vote, and bears the candidate's written consent.
-These nominations shall be delivered to the chair of the nominating committee as soon as reasonably practicable, but at least five (5) days prior to mailing of the written ballots under Section 10.1-4.
-Candidates nominated by this procedure shall have their names included on the written ballot mailed to eligible voting members of the Medical Staff/Department.
+The Medical Staff election shall be held every two (2) years.
+The Nominating Committee shall consist of Leadership Council members and/or their designees.
+The Leadership Council shall nominate one or more candidates for Vice-Chiefs of Staff for each campus.
+The Leadership Council candidates shall be presented to the MEC by the Leadership Council.
+Further nominations may be made for any Medical Staff or Department by any voting member of the Medical Staff, provided that the name of the candidate is submitted in writing to the chair of the Leadership Council, is endorsed by the signature of at least 10% of the Medical Staff/Department members who are eligible to vote, and bears the candidate's written consent.
+These nominations shall be delivered to the chair of the Leadership Council as soon as reasonably practicable, but at least five (5) days prior to dissemination of the ballots under Section 10.1-4.
+Candidates nominated by this procedure shall have their names included on the written ballot disseminated to eligible voting members of the Medical Staff.